Evaluating the Definite Integral: ∫₁⁶⁴ (2/3)x^(2/3) dx

 Explanation with Further Mathematical Detail

 The fractional exponent (2/3) represents a cube root squared.
-The power rule of integration extends seamlessly to fractional exponents, as demonstrated above.
-The process involves increasing the exponent by one and then dividing by the new exponent.
+The power rule of integration extends easily to fractional exponents, as demonstrated above.
+In practice, the process involves increasing the exponent by one and then dividing by the new exponent.
 This is consistent with the fundamental theorem of calculus, ensuring we find the precise area under the curve.

 The constant of integration, 'C', is crucial in indefinite integration, representing the family of antiderivatives.
-However, in definite integration, 'C' cancels out, leaving us with a precise numerical answer.
+Even so, in definite integration, 'C' cancels out, leaving us with a precise numerical answer.

 Let's elaborate on the simplification: